What is an investor update?

 Download investor updates templates

 When an investor reads a company update, they’re looking for indications of your company’s trajectory.
 Depending on your stage, this could mean signs of product-market fit or whether your organization is scaling successfully.
-Most of all, investors want to understand whether you’re hitting key metrics and financial goals, including runway.
+Most of all, investors want to understand whether you’re hitting key metrics and financial goals, including cash runway and burn rate.

 Don’t bury the lede.
 Your investors want to scan your updates for the most important information about your company.
 Put your takeaways at the top.